-The soil landscape map notes further indicate that the bedrock is typically overlain by shallow to moderately deep (i.e., less than 1.0 m thick) red podzolic soils on crests, by moderately deep (i.e., 0.7-1.5 m thick) red and brown podzolic soils on upper slopes, by deep (i.e., greater than 2.0 m thick) yellow podzolic soils on lower slopes, and by humic gleys, yellow podzolic soils and gleyed podzolic soils along drainage lines.
+• The site is located within the 'Blacktown' residual soil landscape unit, and the map notes indicate that the bedrock is typically overlain by shallow to moderately deep (i.e., less than 1 m deep) red and brown podzolic soils on crests, upper slopes and well drained areas, and by deep (i.e., 1.5 - 3.0 m deep) yellow podzolic soils and soloths on lower slopes and in areas of poor drainage.

-The proposed site of the digital sign, behind the abutment retaining wall of an existing underbridge, strongly suggests that deep fill overlies residual clays above the bedrock surface.
+The proposed site of the digital sign, behind a retaining wall near an existing underbridge, strongly suggests that deep fill overlies residual clays above the bedrock surface.

-• There is a low probability of occurrence of acid sulphate soil (ASS) at the site.

-Given the site elevation, at about RL 145 m relative to the Australian height datum (AHD), and the location behind an underbridge abutment retaining wall, temporary 'perched' groundwater could be expected to occur above the clay and bedrock surface following periods of wet weather but could vary in depth depending on seasonal and climatic factors.
+- There is an extremely low probability of occurrence of acid sulphate soil (ASS) at the site. - Given the site elevation, at about RL 31.5 m relative to the Australian height datum (AHD), and the location behind a retaining wall, temporary 'perched' groundwater could be expected to occur above the clay and bedrock surface following periods of wet weather but could vary in depth depending on seasonal and climatic factors.